 - Squeeze of lemon juice

-Start the daal by heating the other 1 tbsp oil in a large saucepan.
+- Start the daal by heating the other 1 tablespoon oil in a large saucepan.
 Once hot add the onions and fry until translucent, then add the garlic, ginger, coriander, curry powder, turmeric, salt, pepper and chili flakes.
 Fry for a few minutes to let the flavours infuse.